samarthAkulkarni/Snake-game.github.io/README.md

 Allowing the user to choose their snake speed, the points assigned when food is eaten by the snake change depending on what speed the user chooses.

-- Here the normal settings is activated, the activepoints change to an array of integers, where each integer corresponds to the points gained depending on what food type is eaten.
+- Here the normal settings is activated, the active points change to an array of integers, where each integer corresponds to the points gained depending on what food type is eaten.
 DOM manipulation is used to show the player the benefits of each speed type.

 ```js
 normal.addEventListener('click', () => {